Rupert Ramsay: Before politics

-Aside from a one-year stint with the Industrial and Development Council of Canadian Meat Packers, Ramsay worked with the University of Saskatchewan's Agricultural Extension Department as a livestock specialist throughout the 1930s and early 1940s.
+Alongside working for the Industrial and Development Council of Canadian Meat Packers for a year, Ramsay additionally worked with the University of Saskatchewan's Agricultural Extension Department as a livestock specialist throughout the 1930s and early 1940s.

 Politics

 Context

 The Conservative Party of Saskatchewan faced a general decline in popularity during the 1930s due to the Great Recession, which started shortly after Conservative Premier J.T.M.
 Anderson took office.
 To be competitive against the new democratic socialist Co-operative Commonwealth Federation, the party adopted what was then considered a radical platform, which called for some policies the Conservatives traditionally opposed, including the provision of universal healthcare, and rebranded itself as the Progressive Conservative Party.

 Leadership election

 On February 15, 1944, H.E.
 Keown officially resigned from the leadership of the Progressive Conservative Party during the leadership convention that was to choose his successor.
 In his farewell address, Keown expressed a desire for his "successor as leader to be a man closely identified with agriculture."
 The leadership convention chose Ramsay, who was then a professor at the University of Saskatchewan, much to the delight of establishment members who desired an agricultural leader from Saskatoon.
 The Regina Leader-Post, which generally supported the Liberal Party at the time, spoke highly of Ramsay in an editorial.

 As leader, Ramsay was heavily supported by the federal Progressive Conservative Party, which paid his salary as party leader since he simultaneously served as the Director of Organization in Saskatchewan for the federal party.